Erin Mackey: Wicked

 After her first year of college, Mackey auditioned for the musical Wicked and was offered a role as a swing on the national touring production.
 After appearing on tour for several months, she was offered a role in the Chicago company as an ensemble member and understudy for the role of Glinda.
 After six months, she succeeded Stacie Morgain Lewis in the role on October 24, 2006.
 She starred opposite Kristy Cates and later Dee Roscioli in the co-lead role of Elphaba.
 She left the Chicago production at the end of her contract on April 13, 2008, and was replaced by Kate Fahrner.
 She then transferred to the Los Angeles production, replacing Megan Hilty as Glinda from May 20, 2008, and starred opposite Teal Wicks as Elphaba through September 28, 2008.
-In 2009, she married former co-star Stanton Nash, who starred alongside her in Chicago as Boq.

 In her Broadway debut, she reprised the role of Glinda beginning August 11, 2009, replacing Alli Mauzey.
 She starred alongside former co-star Dee Roscioli as Elphaba.
 She gave her final performance as Glinda on January 10, 2010.
 She was succeeded by Katie Rose Clarke.

 Nearly a decade after her final Broadway performance, Mackey again reprised the role of Glinda in the 2nd national tour of Wicked, with performances lasting from February 26, 2019, through September 22, 2019.
 She starred alongside her In Transit co-star Mariand Torres, who played Elphaba.
 She was succeeded by former Glinda understudy, Allison Bailey.

+Personal life

+In 2009, she married former co-star Stanton Nash, who starred alongside her in Chicago as Boq.